ZephLevy/Safe-return/README.md

 ## Caveats
 - Currently, the app will only work if foregrounded.
 We strongly reccomend using guided access if trying to use the app
 - The app only works on IOS so far.
 Android support will come

+NOTE: This app is not production ready, but hopefully the day will come.